-Turkish Delight, which is jelled sugar and rosewater coated with powdered sugar, is one well-known candy that, according to CandyWarehouse.com, is mentioned in the Bible (see the photo for the resemblance to jelly beans).
+Turkish Delight, which is jelled sugar and rosewater coated with powdered sugar, is one well-known candy that, accordg to Candy Warehouse, is mentioned in the Bible (see the photo for the resemblance to jelly beans).

 Centuries later, an unknown confectioner switched the powdered sugar for granulated sugar, added some flavors, and created the gumdrop.

 Then, in the 17th century, a French confectioner invented a process called panning, which created a hard sugar coating by stirring candies in a mixture of sugar and syrup.

 Take a gooey mixture called a sugar slurry, add a coating and you get a jelly bean.

 The earliest recorded advertisement for jelly beans is from Boston confectioner William Schrafft, who may have also been the creator.* The ad promoted sending jelly beans to Union Soldiers engaged in the Civil War (1861-1865).

 Jelly beans became part of the Easter tradition in the 1930s, when somebody connected their egg shape with the eggs symbolic of the spiritual rebirth of Easter.
 Their festive colors made them a perfect celebratory candy.

 During World War II, much of the chocolate produced in the U.S. was sent overseas to soldiers.
 Americans focused on other sweets; flavorful, colorful jelly beans became popular.

 He persuaded the Jelly Belly company to make a blueberry jelly bean so that he could serve red, white and blue jelly beans in the Oval Office.